 Rethink your grocery list: Save money by opting to purchase food in bulk.
 You can lower your risk of health problems and boost your energy by choosing minimally processed foods and adding more plant-based foods.

-This free webinar is part of the Sustainability Series Lunch and Learn presentations, offered by the Sarasota County and Manatee County Extension offices on the third Thursday of each month.
-“Sustainable Food & You!” will take place via Zoom at 12:00 p.m.
-ET on Thursday, July 15th and will be hosted by Sarasota County agent, Dr. Maria Rometo, and Manatee County agent, Nelly Nelson.
+This free webinar is part of the Sustainability Series Lunch and Learn presentations, offered by the Sarasota County and Manatee County Extension offices.
+The webinar will be hosted by Sarasota County agent, Dr. Maria Rometo, and Manatee County agent, Nelly Nelson.

 Webinar attendees will gain an understanding of how food shopping practices impact the planet, learn some money savings tips, and discover ways to improve eating habits.